 It might make an interesting project for someone to partly replicate the Jefferson's Bible process.
 One could take a copy of the Gospels in the King James Version -- or any other English translation that is in the public domain -- and delete any references to life events that replicated Horus' experiences, from the virgin birth to the resurrection.
 With:

 such an edited version of the New Testament could be a best seller.
 With the anger and opposition such a "Bible" would generate, the book would probably not need an advertising budget.

 Life events allegedly shared by Horus and Yeshua (a.k.a.
 Jesus)

-By that time, stories from the life of Horus had been circulating for a few centuries.
+There is a near consensus that Yeshua was born circa 4 to 7 BCE.
+By that time, stories from the life of Horus had been circulating for over three millenia.
 If any copying occurred by the writers of the Egyptian or Christian religions, it would seem to be the myths and legends of Horus that were incorporated into Jesus' biography, not vice-versa.

 Harpur writes, in his book: